GPS Drawing [Gallery] [Maps] [About]

 Elephant & Castle Buses 459.9 mi 57:04:17

 Seven days on the buses.
-The decision to catch every route from all the stops at Elephant and Castle to each extremity and back was a greater feat than anticipated.
-A regrettable undertaking on day one but manageable by day three because the long days on the buses made me look at things I wouldn’t ordinarily read.
-As I mostly sat at the top front of the double-deckers for optimum satellite reception I distracted my boredom by annotating the news from the view along with overheard conversations.
-I also read an explicit book about sex; sometimes I was embarrassing when a stranger sat next to me.
+The decision to catch every route from all the bus stops at Elephant and Castle to each extremity and back was a greater feat than I'd anticipated.
+A regrettable undertaking on day one but manageable by day three because I began to notice things I wouldn’t ordinarily see at street level as a pedestrian or a cyclist.
+I mostly sat at the top of the double-deckers and at the front for optimum satellite reception.
+At times I distracted any boredom by listing what I could read from the road and shop signs as they came into view.
 The total distance travelled was equivalent to London to Dundee or Dijon to London.

 Dockland Light Railway 43.4 mi 02:55:04

-Beginning and ending at Bank station it was a delightful journey to capture the entire network with GPS and I always found a seat facing the front window where I could rest the receiver.
-Travelling through Canary Warf the tall buildings tend to play havoc with the precisely timed satellite signals as they reflect them towards unpredictable realms of inaccuracy.
+Beginning and ending at Bank station it was a delightful experience as I always found a seat facing the front window where I could rest the GPS receiver.
+When travelling through Canary Wharf the tall buildings tended to play havoc with the precisely timed satellite signals as they refracted them towards unpredictable realms of inaccuracy.
 The route also went under the Rivers Thames four times during which the receiver struggled to find itself.

 London Overground 156.3 mi 09:25:46